hraj46/Heart-Disease-Predictor/README.md

 - numpy
 - joblib

-🙋‍♂️ Author
+## 🙋‍♂️ Author
-Himanshu Raj
+-- Himanshu Raj
-LinkedIn | GitHub
+-- LinkedIn | GitHub

 ## 📄 License
-This project is open-source and available under the MIT License.
+- This project is open-source and available under the MIT License.

-yaml
-Copy
-Edit

-Let me know if you want me to personalize it further with your GitHub link, profile photo, or dataset credits!
+  - Let me know if you want me to personalize it further with your GitHub link, profile photo, or dataset credits!